Do hawks live in Ohio?

 Are there Red Tail Hawks in Ohio?

-Yes, there are Red Tail Hawks in Ohio.
+Red Tail Hawks are common Ohio hawks.
 The Red-tailed Hawk is the most common hawk species in the state.

 Are gray hawks in Ohio?